Samuel-David-Angus/Deepseek_autoprompter/README.md

 ---

 ### 2. Find the Path to the Chrome Executable
 The project requires the path to your Chrome browser executable.
+The chrome_runner.py script has a variable at the top of the file named chrome_path and automatically tried to find the path but it is still best to try knowing the path yourself in case the script cannot find it.
 Here’s how to find it:
 - **On macOS**:
   - The default path is usually:
     ```